 Skip to main content

-Given our experience in producing promotional videos and corporate films, we’re fully aware that being an interviewee on camera can be a rather daunting thing.
-So we’ve put together some top tips to help you prepare and put some of those pesky pre-shoot nerves at ease.
+Given our experience in producing corporate films, we’re fully aware that being an interviewee on camera can be a rather daunting thing.
+So here are our top corporate video interview tips to help you feel confident and put some of those pesky pre-shoot nerves at ease.

 2. Consider the interview filming style